mathisonian/svg-filter/README.md

 # svg-filter
-Tool for working with svg filters
+[WIP] Tool for working with svg filters